TheRealAgentK/facebook-cf-sdk/README.md

 The [Facebook Platform](http://developers.facebook.com/) is a set of APIs that make your application more social.
 Read more about [integrating Facebook with your web site](http://developers.facebook.com/docs/guides/web) on the Facebook developer site.

-This project contains the open source **Facebook CFML SDK** that allows you to integrate the [Facebook Platform](http://developers.facebook.com/) on your website powered by a CFML-based application server,[Adobe ColdFusion](http://www.adobe.com/products/coldfusion) or [Railo](http://www.getrailo.org/index.cfm/download).
+This project contains the open source **Facebook CFML SDK** that allows you to integrate the [Facebook Platform](http://developers.facebook.com/) on your website powered by a CFML-based application server, [Adobe ColdFusion](http://www.adobe.com/products/coldfusion) or [Railo](http://www.getrailo.org/index.cfm/download).

 **Facebook CFML SDK** provides 3 components :

-* **FacebookApp.cfc** - A library to build [apps on Facebook.com](http://developers.facebook.com/docs/guides/canvas/) and [websites with the Facebook Platform](http://developers.facebook.com/docs/guides/web) (the library is a complete port to ColdFusion of the [Facebook PHP SDK V3.1.1](http://github.com/facebook/php-sdk)).
+* **FacebookApp.cfc** - A library to build [apps on Facebook.com](http://developers.facebook.com/docs/guides/canvas/) and [websites with the Facebook Platform](http://developers.facebook.com/docs/guides/web) (the library is a complete port to CFML of the [Facebook PHP SDK V3.1.1](http://github.com/facebook/php-sdk)).
 * **FacebookGraphAPI.cfc** - A client wrapper to call Facebook Graph API (the wrapper is inspired from the latest official .NET and Python SDKs graph clients).
 * **FacebookRestAPI.cfc** - A client wrapper to call the old Facebook Rest API.